wur-bioinformatics/introduction-to-bioinformatics/week5.md

 Chain termination (Sanger) sequencing.
 Credits: Estevezj - Own work, CC BY-SA 3.0
 :::

-In a first step, that is universal to all sequencing techniques, genomic DNA is purified and sheared into fragments of the desired length.
+In a first step, genomic DNA is purified and sheared into fragments of the desired length.
 For Sanger sequencing the fragment length is around 1,000 nucleotides.
 Shearing is done either mechanically or chemically, and resulting fragments are not all exactly equally long: they are distributed around the target fragment size.